fabien/qworker/README.md

-Also, because all communication is handled by a shared MongoDB instance, it is entirely possible to distribute the tasks accross multiple servers, as long as the executable tasks are with the (filesystem) reach of a worker.
+Also, because all communication is handled by a shared MongoDB instance, it is entirely possible to distribute the tasks accross multiple servers, as long as the executable tasks are within the (filesystem) reach of a worker.